smarr/gil-sem-demos/blog/python-gil.md

 However, a thread may also release the GIL when executing specific bytecodes.

 This is where Python 3.9 and 3.13 differ substantially.
-Let's start with Python 3.13, which I think roughly corresponds to what Python has been doing since version 3.10.
+Let's start with Python 3.13, which I think roughly corresponds to what Python has been doing since version 3.10 (roughly since [this PR](https://github.com/python/cpython/pull/18334)).
 Here, the most relevant bytecodes are for function or method calls as well as bytecodes that jump back to the top of a loop or function.
 Thus, only a few bytecodes check whether there was a request to release the GIL.